xingzhou/containercafe/README.md

 ### The installer machine

-Following are instructions on how to create a usable installer ve machine.
+Following are instructions on how to create a usable installer machine.
 In the near future we hope to also provide a Docker image of a usable installer machine.

 All the controller machine really needs is to have a copy of